pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 The output shows us that the variable we created is an Int32 variable.
 ![Get-Member close $count]({{ site.url }}/assets/images/get_member_count_close-min.png)

-This is just a quick preview of what Powershell is capable of next I want to delve into creating functions which is a great way to put tasks into one easy command to execute your scripts.
+This is just a quick preview of what PowerShell is capable of next I want to delve into creating functions which is a great way to put tasks into one easy command to execute your scripts.